-*

 * * * * * * * * *

 Confession, or Reconciliation as it is commonly known, is par excellence the Sacrament of Mercy!
-During this Holy Jubilee Year of Mercy, let us take advantage of this wonderful sacrament and frequently cleanse our souls in the Blood of Christ and be strengthened by His grace.
+Let us take advantage of this wonderful sacrament and frequently cleanse our souls in the Blood of Christ and be strengthened by His grace.

 Highlighting the importance of confession, a psychology professor once stated: “The Catholics have it right.
 Confession is the best thing for mental health.
 It provides the sinner with a chance to voice their sins, receive absolution, be completely forgiven, and start anew.
 Nothing is more beneficial for mental health than this!”